Automattic/P2-Resolved-Posts/readme.txt

 = 0.2 (??? ?? ????) =
 * Automatically mark new posts as unresolved by adding `add_filter( 'p2_resolved_posts_mark_new_as_unresolved', '__return_true' );` to your theme's functions.php.
 Thanks [macmeister](http://wordpress.org/support/topic/plugin-p2-resolved-posts-default-to-unresolved) for the request
+* Audit log records who changes the post state and when they change it.
+View the audit log by hovering over the action link
+* wp-cli command for the plugin includes a subcommand for programmatically changing the state of a post
 * Display an error notice if you've activated the plugin but P2 isn't the currently active theme

 = 0.1 (Mar.
 23, 2012) =